wvengen/LGIportal/INSTALL.md

 2. Create initial tables from db.sql

-2. Configure database access details in php/includes/db.inc.php If you want to put db.inc.php in a more secure place (like outside Apache's document root), configure the new path in lgi.config.php
+2. Configure database access details in inc/db.php
+     If you want to put db.php in a more secure place (like outside Apache's document root), configure the new path in lgi.config.php